-Students in the Nursing Programs must submit clinic- or physician-validated results of tuberculosis skin test (Mantoux) administered within three months of beginning the first clinical rotation and yearly thereafter.
+Students in the Nursing Programs must submit clinic or physician validated results of tuberculosis skin test (Mantoux) administered within three months of beginning the first clinical rotation and yearly thereafter.

-A current CPR card for the Professional Rescuer is required prior to clinical for nursing students and must be renewed as required thereafter.
+A current CPR card for the Professional Rescuer or Healthcare Provider is required prior to clinical for nursing students and must be renewed as required thereafter.
 A current standard Red Cross first aid card is required prior to the first clinical rotation for nursing students and must be renewed every three years.

 Students who have been admitted to the ADN and VN Nursing Programs should consult the Nursing Office prior to registration.
-Students will not be allowed to attend clinical until proof of immunizations, physical examination, paperwork, CPR, and first aid cards are provided.
+Students will not be allowed to attend clinical until proof of immunizations, physical examination, paperwork, and CPR cards is provided.

-A criminal background screening will be obtained before the student can register for classes.
+Criminal background screenings will be obtained before the student can register for classes.